Adrian Mole: Biography

 Adrian Albert Mole is born 2 April, with the first book establishing the year as 1967.
 He grows up with his parents in the city of Leicester; before moving to Ashby-de-la-Zouch in England's East Midlands.
 Adrian's family are largely unskilled working class/lower middle class.
 He is an only child until the age of 15, when his half-brother Brett and half-sister Rosie are born.
 Adrian is not gifted academically but does tolerably well at school, though he does sometimes suffer the ire of headmaster "Pop-Eye" Scruton.
 Though not especially popular he has a small circle of friends and even a girlfriend Pandora Braithwaite (whose parents Ivan and Tania are affluent Trotskyites).
 At one point he falls into bad company with Barry Kent and his gang, who had bullied him in earlier years, but generally he keeps out of trouble.
 Throughout all this Adrian sees himself as an "intellectual" and a thwarted "Great Writer".

 Ironically Adrian actually is a good writer, as the quality of his diaries attests, but he feels he must adopt a "high" or avant-garde literary style to be taken seriously.
 His novel Lo!
 The Flat Hills of My Homeland is unsurprisingly never published: the few passages included in the diaries are painful to read (though Adrian himself regards them as "magnificent"), and the first few drafts were even written without vowels.
 Over several books he develops a script for a white van serial killer comedy programme which the BBC is reluctant to produce.
-Another of his works The Restless Tadpole: an Opus is described by one potential agent as "effete crap".
+Another of his works, The Restless Tadpole: An Opus, is described by one potential agent as "effete crap".

 As a young man he moves to London and takes a job in a Soho restaurant catering to media types.
 London is going through a foodie renaissance and offal is all the rage.
 Adrian is persuaded to feature as a celebrity chef in a television cookery programme called Offally Good!; although he is told the programme is a comedy, he typically fails to realise he is being set up as the stooge, the comic straight man.
-He is contracted to write a book to accompany the show, but is suffering from writer's block, his mother eventually writes it for him, without his knowledge, with a dedication reading "To my beloved mother, Pauline Mole, who has nurtured me and inspired me throughout my life.
+He is contracted to write a book to accompany the show, but is suffering from writer's block, so his mother eventually writes it for him, without his knowledge, with a dedication reading "To my beloved mother, Pauline Mole, who has nurtured me and inspired me throughout my life.
 Without this magnificent woman's wisdom and erudition I could not have written this book."